strinking/docflow/README.md

 ```

 ## Usage
-*Note: To get started as fast as possible, simply run `make firstrun`*.

 You need to set a `DISCORD_TOKEN` environment variable for the Bot to connect to Discord.
 To start the bot, simply use the following command, from the root directory: